-Today’s Autumn Budget followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.
+The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

 With this in mind, many (ourselves included) expected bold action on energy and net zero.
-The Chancellor’s speech, however, offered very little detail on either.
-Most of the substance sits quietly in the full Budget document.
+The Chancellor’s speech, however, offered very little detail on either with most of the substance sitting quietly in the full Budget document.

 What’s been announced:

-The government will end the Energy Company Obligation and will fund 75% of the domestic Renewables Obligation (RO) cost through general taxation for three years.
-Combined, these changes will remove around £150 a year from average household bills from April 2026.
+The government will end the Energy Company Obligation and will move 75% of the domestic Renewables Obligation cost into general taxation for three years.
+Together, these changes are designed to remove around £150 a year from the average household energy bill from April 2026.

 Why this is happening: